MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 ## Updating your MCC

-Throughout the private preview phase, we will send you security and feature updates for MCC.
-Please follow these steps to perform the update.
+Throughout the private preview phase, we'll send you security and feature updates for MCC.
+Follow these steps to perform the update.

 Run the following commands with the **arguments** we provided in the email to update your MCC: